janewbaldwin/starter-academic/content/authors/kaguya-wengrowski/_index.md

 # Organizational groups that you belong to (for People widget)
 #   Set this to `[]` or comment out if you are not using People widget.
 user_groups:
-- Students
+- Group 1
-- Group Members
+- Group 2
 ---